|

 before mentioning the French leader, Jacques Chirac, whose country financed

+the gathering.
 Along with Mr. Kerekou, Mr. Houngbedji is widely considered among

 the most likely candidates to survive the first round and to face Mr.